Melbourne Boat Accident Attorney

-Injured on the Water in Titusville?
-Let Us Fight on Your Behalf
+Hurt on the water in Titusville?
+Let us fight on your behalf.

 Boating accidents are covered by both state and federal law.
 However, federal law requires boating accidents to be reported to a state agency if at least one of the following factors is present:

 - medical treatment beyond basic first aid is required